gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 editor is not correct.
 This is an attempt by the editor to show the programmer that there is likely a syntax error.
 Obviously this only apply if the editor in use supports syntax highlighting.
 Both atom and LiteIDE do.
+* Code review - the programmer asks a friend to review his source code.
+A fresh pair of eyes is often a valuable tool itself!
+This is really the same as the first method.
 * The programmer can also try to run the program.
-In this case Go will find the syntax errors so the programmer and report the line with the syntax error.
+In this case Go will find the syntax errors for the programmer and report the line with the syntax error.
 This approach is a double edged sword.
 It is very effective, but the error reports snowball.
 The first syntax error will often cause further lines in the program to contain syntax errors.
-The example `badstring` program demonstrates this behavior.
+The example `badstring` program demonstrates this behaviour.

-Fixing a syntax error is much simpler.
+Fixing a syntax error is much simpler than finding it.
 The line in the source code file that contains the error must be edited to remove the error.
-The source code file then needs saved again.
+The source code file then needs saving again.
 Another attempt to run the program can now be made.
 If no syntax errors exist the program will run.
 Otherwise the cycle must repeat.

 {{% panelWarningTitle title="The Relationship to Debugging" %}}
-Fixing a sybtax error is __not__ debugging.
+Fixing a syntax error is __not__ debugging.
 But they are related.
 Strictly debugging is the act of correcting the logic of program _once_ it runs.
 A syntax error prevents the program form ever running.
 In this sense fixing a syntax error is not debugging.